EdDataScienceEES/tutorial-JessHogg/index.md

 # Introduction to Visualising Networks Using igraph
-Created by Jess hogg in Nov 2024
+Created by Jess Hogg in Nov 2024

-For this tutorial in a website version click here: https://eddatascienceees.github.io/tutorial-JessHogg/#1
+Website version of this tutorial: https://eddatascienceees.github.io/tutorial-JessHogg/#1
 ## Tutorial Aims:
 1. To have an overall understanding of the package igraph
 2. To become confident with creating, manipulating and analysing graphs